Riyaz350/harmony-haven-client/README.md

 Server Link: https://github.com/Riyaz350/harmony-haven-server

+Technologies used in this project: JavaScript, React, React Router, Tailwind, DaisyUI, Firebase, MongoDB

 Harmony Havens is an apartment complex managing web app that allows visitors to <br> create account and visit our apartments that are available for renting. <br> The key features of this website are...
 - Anyone can visit the apartments and request for booking.
 - There is a map and directions to find the aprtment itself if the user wishes to visit the apartment by themselves.